vie-vacious/pill-E/README.md

 ![Mechanical design of dispensing mechanism in action](mechanical_Fig2Editted.png)

 As seen in the image above, as the lever is pushed up, a pill is easily popped out.
 The electrical design for pill-E will detect this pushing motion via a button, to determine the exact moment a pill has been dispensed.
 The arrow on the diagram is pointing to a gap (1) in the back cover of the design (unseen due to side perspective), that allows the lever to make contact with the pill.
+As pills are dispensed from the top, the spring will continue to stretch, thus exerting an upward force that pushes new pills to the surface.

 ---
 ### Wiring Diagram